micheldebree/micheldebree.github.io/content/posts/10_print/index.md

 ![Animated screenshot of a maze being built up](goto10.gif)

-This achieved by repeatedly outputting, at random, either character 205 or character 206 of the standard [Commodore 64 character set](https://www.pagetable.com/c64ref/charset/).
+This is achieved by repeatedly outputting, at random, either character 205 or character 206 of the standard [Commodore 64 character set](https://www.pagetable.com/c64ref/charset/).
 It takes up 26 bytes of memory.